-- All treatment instrument is wrapped and autoclaved; steamed with pre-vacuum-type sterilisers prior to usage.
+- All treatment instruments are wrapped and autoclaved; steamed with pre-vacuum-type sterilisers prior to usage;

-- Dental chairs are cleansed with disinfectants before and after every treatment procedures.
+- Dental chairs are cleansed with disinfectant before and after every treatment procedures;

-- An antimicrobial mouth rinses just before a dental procedure to reduce contamination.
+- Antimicrobial mouth rinses are provided just before a dental procedure to reduce contamination;

 - During surgeries, patients’ faces are protected with a sterilised face mask.
-The only part of the cheek, chin, lips are disinfected using Iodine.
+Solely part of the cheek, chin, lips are disinfected using Iodine;

-- Disinfection is done with chlorhexidine mouthwash after the surgery.
+- Disinfection is carried out with chlorhexidine mouthwash after the surgery.

 We ensure that these protocols are strictly adhered to by all dentists and clinic staff.